ironmansoftware/poshtools-docs/changelog/powershell-pro-tools-module.md

 # PowerShell Pro Tools Module

+## 2021.12.1 - 12-17-2021

+- Fixed an issue where packaging an executable into an output directory with an apostrophe does not work.
+- Fixed an issue where PS7.1 and PS7.2 output directories would contain all unpackaged files

 ## 2021.12.0 - 12-14-2021

 - Added support for packaging PowerShell 7.2 and .NET 6.0 executables